SydAsif/SydAsif.github.io/_posts/misc/2022-06-05-git-github.md

 ### Working directory / local workspace

-Store source code files, binaries, images, documentation, and whatever else you need.
+Starting with the working area, the working area is where the files that are not handled by git, it is the place where all the untracked files are kept.

 ### Staging area / index

-This is an intermediary storage area for items to be synchronized.
+Staging area has files that are going to be part of the next commit.

 ### Local repository

-store all committed items.
+The repository contains all the project and store all committed items.

 ### Staging and Committing